Filming Protocols of the International Seabed Authority

 • Logistical preparations to determine technical requirements and what in-house services would need to be provided.
 This would include a location scouting visit, followed by a technical scout.

-4. Using the Authority’s name and emblem
+4. Using the ISA’s name and emblem

 • a formal written request on the production company’s letterhead